Copenhagen climate summit: Governments

 US President Barack Obama said that the agreement would need to be built on in the future and that "We've come a long way but we have much further to go."
 Gregg Easterbrook noted that Obama's speech was exactly what George H W Bush had said after the 1992 Rio Earth Summit.
 However, there had been no progress in regulating greenhouse gases since 1992.

 Prime Minister Gordon Brown of Great Britain said "We have made a start" but that the agreement needed to become legally binding quickly.
 He accused a small number of nations of holding the Copenhagen talks to ransom.
 EU Commission President Jose Manuel Barroso said "I will not hide my disappointment regarding the non-binding nature of the agreement here."
 French President Nicolas Sarkozy commented "The text we have is not perfect" however "If we had no deal, that would mean that two countries as important as India and China would be freed from any type of contract."

 The head of China's delegation said that "The meeting has had a positive result, everyone should be happy."
-Wen Jiabao, China's prime minister said that the weak agreement was because of distrust between nations: "To meet the climate change challenge, the international community must strengthen confidence, build consensus, make vigorous efforts and enhance co-operation."
+Wen Jiabao, China's premier said that the weak agreement was because of distrust between nations: "To meet the climate change challenge, the international community must strengthen confidence, build consensus, make vigorous efforts and enhance co-operation."
 India's environment minister, Jairam Ramesh, has been reported as saying, "We can be satisfied that we were able to get our way" and that India had "come out quite well in Copenhagen".

 Brazil's climate change ambassador called the agreement "disappointing".
 The head of the G77 group of countries, which actually represents 130 nations, said that the draft text asked African countries to sign a "suicide pact" and that it would "maintain the economic dominance of a few countries".
 The values the solution was based on were "the very same values in our opinion that funnelled six million people in Europe into furnaces".
 Representatives of the Venezuela, and Tuvalu were unhappy with the outcome.
 Bolivian president, Evo Morales said that, "The meeting has failed.
 It's unfortunate for the planet.
 The fault is with the lack of political will by a small group of countries led by the US."

 John Ashe, the chair of the talks that led to the Kyoto protocol, was also disappointed with the agreement made, stating: "Given where we started and the expectations for this conference, anything less than a legally binding and agreed outcome falls far short of the mark."